Take Ichi convoy: Aftermath

 The attacks on the Take Ichi convoy blunted the 32nd and 35th Divisions' fighting power.
-The 32nd Division's combat elements were reduced from nine to five infantry battalions and from four to one and a half artillery battalions.Madej (1981), p.
-60 Only four of the six 35th Division infantry battalions which sailed in the convoy reached Halmahera and much of the division's artillery was lost.
+The 32nd Division's combat elements were reduced from nine to five infantry battalions and from four to one and a half artillery battalions.
+Only four of the six 35th Division infantry battalions which sailed in the convoy reached Halmahera and much of the division's artillery was lost.

+The loss of the Take Ichi convoy greatly assisted U.S. Army general Douglas MacArthur's double invasions of Hollandia and Aitape on 22 April 1944, hundreds of kilometers to the west of the previous battle line in eastern New Guinea.
+MacArthur's forces were able to advance rapidly westwards with minimal casualties within the next five months all the way to Morotai, just a short distance from Halmahera, partly as a result of the failure by these Japanese troops to be able to reach most of western New Guinea.

 The destruction of the Take Ichi convoy also forced the Japanese leadership to acknowledge that it was no longer possible to reinforce or defend most of western New Guinea.
-While the Second Area Army's commander Lieutenant General Korechika Anami requested that the surviving ships attempt to carry the 35th Division to New Guinea, this was rejected by Imperial General Headquarters.
+While the Second Area Army's commander, Lieutenant General Korechika Anami, requested that the surviving ships attempt to carry the 35th Division to New Guinea, this was rejected by Imperial General Headquarters.
 The losses inflicted on the convoy also contributed to the Imperial General Headquarters' decision to move the perimeter of the "absolute zone of national defense" back to a line extending from Sorong to Halmahera.
 This represented a 600 mi strategic withdrawal from the perimeter which had been planned in March.

 Japanese naval staff officers gathered in Manila in June to analyze the Take Ichi convoy.
 The officers believed that Japan's communication codes were secure and discussed alternative explanations for the convoy's detection.
 These explanations included the increase in radio signals at the time the convoy sailed being detected by Allied radio traffic analysts, a Japanese officer in Manila accidentally divulging information and Allied spies working on the Manila waterfront radioing messages about the convoy's composition and departure.
 The meeting concluded that Allied spies were responsible for the convoy's detection, and the Japanese military's codes were not changed.

-Some of the surviving elements of the 32nd and 35th divisions later saw action against American forces.
+Some of the surviving elements of the 32nd and 35th Divisions later saw action against American forces.
 The 35th Division was moved forward from Halmahera to Sorong in small ships during May.
 The regiment which had been sent to the Palaus in April was also successfully transferred to New Guinea.
-Elements of the 35th Division subsequently fought in the Battles of Biak and Sansapor, but most of the division was stationed on the Vogelkop Peninsula where it was isolated from September 1944.
+Elements of the 35th Division subsequently fought in the battles of Biak and Sansapor, but most of the division was stationed on the Vogelkop Peninsula, where it was isolated from September 1944.
 The 32nd Division was retained at Halmahera to garrison the island.
 Much of the division later saw action on the neighboring island of Morotai, where it suffered heavy losses while trying to counterattack an Allied force which had established a base there during September and October 1944.